-Section 1.
+Short Title: Increase Service of Process Fees.
+(Public Sponsors: Referred to: March 29, 1989 A BILL TO BE ENTITLED CRIMINAL The General Ass Section "(a) In even is convicted, or against the prose NCREASE THE FEE FOR SERVICE OF PROCESS IN CIVIL AND ACTIONS. sembly of North Carolina enacts: on 1.
 G.S.
-7A-304(a) reads as rewritten:

-- "(a) In every criminal case in the superior or district court, wherein the defendant is convicted, or enters a plea of guilty or nolo contendere, or when costs are assessed against the prosecuting witness, the following costs shall be assessed and collected, except that when the judgment imposes an active prison sentence, costs shall be assessed and collected only when the judgment specifically so provides: - (1) For each arrest or personal service of criminal process, including citations and subpoenas, but excluding subpoenas, the sum of four dollars (\$4.00) ten dollars (\$10.00), and for each subpoena served, the sum of five dollars (\$5.00), to be remitted to the county wherein the arrest was made or process was served, except that in those cases in which the arrest was made or process served by a law-enforcement officer employed by a municipality, the fee shall be paid to the municipality employing the officer. - (2) For the use of the courtroom and related judicial facilities, the sum of five dollars (\$5.00) in the district court, including cases before a magistrate, and the sum of twenty-three dollars (\$23.00) in superior court, to be remitted to the county in which the judgment is rendered.
+7A-304(a) reads as rewritten: ery criminal case in the superior or district court, wherein the defendant enters a plea of guilty or nolo contendere , or when costs are assessed secuting witness, the following costs shall be assessed and collected, en the judgment imposes an active prison sentence, costs shall be dected only when the judgment specifically so provides: For each arrest or personal service of criminal process, including (2) citations and subpoenas, the sum of four dollars (\$4.00) five dollars (\$5.00) to be remitted to the county wherein the arrest was made or process was served, except that in those cases in which the arrest was made or process served by a law-enforcement officer employed by a municipality, the fee shall be paid to the municipality employing the officer.
+For the use of the courtroom and related judicial facilities, the sum of . , five dollars (\$5.00) in the district court, including cases before a magistrate, and the sum of twenty-three dollars (\$23.00) in superior court, to be remitted to the county in which the judgment is rendered.
 1 2 In all cases where the judgment is rendered in facilities provided by a 3 municipality, the facilities fee shall be paid to the municipality.
 Funds derived from the facilities fees shall be used exclusively by the county 4 5 or municipality for providing, maintaining, and constructing adequate courtroom and related judicial facilities, including: adequate space 6 7 and furniture for judges, district attorneys, public defenders, 8 magistrates, juries, and other court related personnel; office space, 9 furniture and vaults for the clerk; jail and juvenile detention facilities; 10 free parking for jurors; and a law library (including books) if one has heretofore been established or if the governing body hereafter decides 11 12 to establish one.
 In the event the funds derived from the facilities fees 13 exceed what is needed for these purposes, the county or municipality 14 may, with the approval of the Administrative Officer of the Courts as 15 to the amount, use any or all of the excess to retire outstanding 16 indebtedness incurred in the construction of the facilities, or to 17 reimburse the county or municipality for funds expended in 18 constructing or renovating the facilities (without incurring any indebtedness) within a period of two years before or after the date a 19 district court is established in such county, or to supplement the 20 21 operations of the General Court of Justice in the county.
 22